astronomer/airflow-guides/guides/install-gcp-cloudsql.md

 1. A Postgres database hosted in CloudSQL
 1. A google service account with role access to the CloudSQL service
 1. The service account private key as a JSON file
-1. A new `proxyuser` user in your postgres database
+1. A new `proxyuser` user in your postgres database.
+You can give this user whatever name you would like such as `astronomer_proxy`, just be sure to use this username in later steps.
 1. Your instance connection name

 You're now ready to install the SQLProxy helm chart, providing the necessary parameters you retrieved in the previous step.